-- Credit risk
+- Credit risk:

-- Liquidity risk
+- Liquidity risk;

 - Market risk

+- Currency risk;

+- Interest Rate risk: and

+- Capital Management.

 The Company was set up to raise finance for the Alpha Bank Group (of which Alpha Bank A.E. is the Parent).
-This was achieved by the issue of Series B Preferred Securities listed on the Euronext Amsterdam and Frankfurt Stock Exchanges, the proceeds of which are advanced to the Parent.
-No other transactions were carried out by the Company since incorporation and therefore the operations for the year consisted in servicing the financial liabilities from the previous period and income generated by the financial assets.
+This was achieved by the issue of Series B Preferred Securities listed on the Euronext Amsterdam and Frankfurt Stock Exchanges, the proceeds of which are advanced to Alpha Bank A.E.
+No dissimilar transactions were carried out by the Company since incorporation and therefore the operations for the year consisted in servicing the financial liabilities from the previous period and income generated by the financial assets.